 1. While the PMOC notes some funding progress with the award of a \$24.6 million FRA CRISI award to TJPA during October 2024, it is also noted that the Transbay DTX Project has not been selected for two key funding source awards (Federal/State Partnership Grant, National Infrastructure Project Assistance (Mega) Grant) representing a total of \$216 million in federal funding for the project.
 In addition, the FFGA award will be 41.0% instead of the TJPA requested 49.4% of the total project cost and represents a funding shortfall of \$694 million that is part of the larger overall funding gap of \$2.75B+.
 The PMOC notes that the increase in project duration based on the revised project Master Schedule will create additional cost pressures on the project budget and a resultant need for additional funding..
 These issues present significant additional challenges to TJPA in their efforts to secure matching funds as required by the FTA CIG Program.
-The PMOC notes that TJPA will re-apply for the Federal/State Partnership Grant in December 2024.
+The PMOC notes that TJPA re-applied, with the City and County of San Francisco (CCSF), for the FRA Federal/State Partnership Grant in December 2024.
 See also Section 2.13, Project Cost.